Bayle Shanks's website

 - Neurodudes: a neuroscience blog that i co-founded

 - The most important questions for humanity

-- A constitution and parliamentary procedure for groups (companies, non-profits, governments) which i feel will be both more efficient, lead to better decision-making, and also be more participatory than traditional frameworks.
-Mostly finished -- carefully thought out, but not reviewed by others or tested yet, so probably has some bugs. (details)
+- A governance system ("concord democracy") for groups (companies, non-profits, governments) which i feel will be both more efficient, lead to better decision-making, and also be more participatory than traditional frameworks.
+Mostly finished -- carefully thought out, but not reviewed by others or tested yet, so probably has some bugs.

 - Site policy badges, Creative Commons-esque mix-and-match badges to allow online communities to quickly articulate the gist of their policies to newcomers.

-- Jasper -- scattered and inconsistent ideas towards a programming language called Jasper that I'm designing.
+- Oot -- scattered and inconsistent ideas towards a programming language called Oot that I'm designing.
 In a very early stage, I may never actually finish the design.

 - DebateNet stack -- an open database of predicate assertions about URIs (based on an idea from Ruadhan that we were going to work on, but now I don't think we'll ever get around to implementing it)

 - DEAR WATCHERS -- an RFC for a new internet standard for direct, intentional communication from you to the intelligence agents surveilling you (yes, this is a joke)

 Tutorials and notes